kksgandhi/personal_site/game conferences.md

 There are plenty of conferences for educational games specifically, but they tend to be more local and held sporadically.
 Some of the bigger ones are Serious Play and Games 4 Change (non-academic conferences).
 For academic conferences, see Meaningful Play, GALA, ECGBL, Games Learning Society, Play Make Learn. [[edugame conferences|Some notes from Erik Harpstead on edugame conferences]]

-Learning and CS Education conferences:

- - SIGCSE (Late February)
-   - Big conference, CS education research.
-A bit informal.
-A bit of pure research, a bit of implementation research ("I did something in my class, here's what worked and what didn't!")
- - ASEE (Late June)
-   - Similar to SIGCSE, but more broader STEM and even bigger.
-Easy to get a paper into apparently.
- - ICER
-   - International CS education research.
-Higher quality and smaller venue than SIGCSE
- - I/ITSEC
-   - Simulations, VR, and training for health and military applications

 -------------------------------